MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

 ## Introduction
 We start with a tool to describe logic functions

 The Truth Table is a notation that shows binary inputs and resulting outputs for a logic circuit.
-The circuit can be a basic circuit (with 2 inputs and 1 output) or a complex circuit made up of many individual logic devices
+The circuit can be a basic circuit (with 2 inputs and 1 output) or a complex circuit made up of many individual logic devices.

 All truth tables, and the devices they describe will have a set of inputs, the circuit that modifies the inputs, and the outputs.
-For simplicity, we will consider that outputs are instantaneously generated when the inputs are applied
+For simplicity, outputs are consider instantaneously generated when the inputs are applied.

 ## Anatomy of a Truth Table